 In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain compounds in water provided by public water systems.
-We treat our water according to EPA's regulations.
+The Cooperative treats our water according to EPA's regulations.
 Food and Drug Administration regulations establish limits for contaminants in bottled water which must provide the same protection for public health.